 The Russian leader continued to compliment Trump, noting his dealmaking prowess and the impression the U.S. president had made on him.
 "It's possible to negotiate with him, to search for compromises," Putin was reported to have said

 during an interview broadcast on Russian television in March 2018.
 "On a personal level he made a very good impression on me."
-Drew Angerer/Getty Images News/Getty Images
+"We Regularly Talk" Drew Angerer/Getty Images News/Getty Images

 Recently, Putin admitted that he and Trump talk regularly.
 "Donald Trump and I have, firstly, met more than once at various international venues and secondly, we regularly